Pistacia: Ecology

 The Pistacia species are vicarious Anacardiaceae with few species outside the Old World, and are mostly more adapted to water shortage and alkaline soil.

 Many plant species are adapted to desert or summer drought typical of Mediterranean climate, so have a high tolerance to saline soil.
-They grow well in water containing up to 3.0 to 4.0% of soluble salts.
+They grow well in water containing up to 0.3 to 0.4% of soluble salts.
 They are quite resilient in their ecological requirements, and can survive in temperatures ranging from −10 °C in winter to 45 °C in summer.
 They prefer places oriented toward the sun and well-drained soil, but grow well in the bottom of ravines.
-Though very hardy and drought resistant, Pistacia species grow slowly and only begin to bear fruit after about 7-10 years from planting, obtaining full development only after 15-20 years.
+Though very hardy and drought resistant, Pistacia species grow slowly and only begin to bear fruit after about 7–10 years from planting, obtaining full development only after 15–20 years.
 The fruit ripens in the Mediterranean from August; only female trees have fruit.

 Although some species prefer moderate humidity, they do not grow well in high-humidity conditions.
 They are susceptible to root rot, molds, and fungi, and parasites attack if they receive too much water and the soil has insufficient drainage.
 They require a period of drought each year for proper development.

 Their leaves are intensely bright green and leathery, with three to nine leaflets.
 The leaves are alternate, compound, and paripinnate.

 The flowers are unisexual, apetalous, and grouped in clusters.
 The flowers range from purple to green.
 The fruit is a drupe, generally unpalatable to humans, the size of a pea, and red to brown in color, depending on the degree of maturation.
 The seeds do not have endosperm.